COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-However, the beta blockers that can cause weight gain usually aren't prescribed unless other medications haven't worked, or if you have a specific heart condition that requires taking those medications.
+The beta blockers associated with weight gain usually aren't prescribed unless other medications haven't worked.
+Or, they may be prescribed if you have a specific heart condition that's helped by those medications.

 Sheldon G. Sheps, M.D.